Video production: Internet video production

 Increasing internet speeds, the transition to digital from physical formats such as tape to file-based media and the availability of cloud-based video services has increased use of the internet to provision services previously delivered on-premise in the context of commercial content creation for example video editing.
 In some cases the lower costs of equivalent services in the cloud has driven adoption and in others the greater scope for collaboration and time savings.

-Many web sites include videos.
-Although not necessarily produced online, many video production tools allow the production of videos without actually using a physical camera.
-An example of this is using the YouTube video editor to create a video using pre-existing video content that is held on the platform under Creative Commons license.

-Video content is being used in an ever-growing range of contexts, including testimonial videos, web presenter videos, help section videos, interviews, parodies, product demonstrations, training videos, and thank you videos.

-Marketing videos are made on the basis of the campaign target.
-Explainer videos are used for explaining a product, commercial videos for introducing a company, sales videos for selling a product, and social media videos for brand awareness.

 Individual Internet marketing videos are primarily produced in-house and by small media agencies, while a large volume of videos are produced by big media companies, crowdsourced production marketplaces, or in scalable video production platforms.

-Most Internet marketing videos serve the purpose of interacting with the audience.
-The two main types of internet marketing videos are transactional videos, which aim to sell a product to a customer, and reference videos, which are designed to keep the customer on the site.

-Light art video production

-Videos are produced for different areas.
-The luminous experience of electricity was very successful at the Vivid Festival in 2013, the same year the German group Kraftwerk performed there.
-A few years later, they themselves projected a light show in combination with their hits on Museum_Kunstpalast in Düsseldorf.
-Light art appears in music videos too, such as the one by artist Marc Engelhard.